 - Cream Cheese: I use full fat cream cheese.

-- Half and Half: You can use whole milk although it won’t be as rich.
-Heavy cream works as well.
+- Half and Half: You can use whole milk although the white bean chili won’t be as rich.
+Heavy cream is also a good option.

 - Lime Juice: Fresh lime juice is the way to go!

 - Green Onions: Sliced.

 - Seasonings: Ground cumin, paprika, chili pepper, dried oregano, salt, pepper, garlic powder and cayenne pepper (optional).